Sibuan Island

 Hanging child clothing on the beach

 Without any nationality, hundreds of their children can’t go to our schools (my dream when I was a kid).
-They don’t know how to read and write, and would forever stuck as a poor islander.
-I wish they will have access to education, the only hope to improve their livelihood.
-Now you only can help them a bit by buying coconut juice or seafood from them.
+They don’t know how to read and write, and would forever be stuck as a poor islander.
+I wish they would have access to education, the only hope to improve their livelihood.
+Now you can only help them a bit by buying coconut juice or seafood from them.

 Sea Bajau children playing in the sea

 The local children seem to enjoy loitering around the tourists.
-You would notice almost every young girls wearing whitish mask, a big contrast to their dark skin.
-Actually it’s borak, a sunblock paste made from rice powder and turmeric which can prevent sunburn.
+You would notice almost every young girl wearing a white mask, a big contrast to their dark skin.
+Actually, it’s borak, a sunblock paste made from rice powder and turmeric, which can prevent sunburn.

 Sea Bajau girl holding a toddler